 I consider myself a “dabbler” in many aspects of life – hobbies, interests, cooking, fitness… What makes a dabbler?
 It’s defined as “one not deeply engaged in or concerned with something”, which seems a little negative.
 I think it of more for the positive aspects — So much to try.
 So little time.
-While the current trend seems to be picking one thing and being really into/good at it, that’s never been my style.
+The current fitness trend seems to be picking one thing and being really into it.
+That’s never been my style.
 Let me tell you, I’m moderately proficient at a TON of things.
 You could say that it’s the one thing I’m really good at!
 Adapting, jumping in, learning quickly and then… plateauing or moving on?
 Sometimes, yes.
 And that’s ok.
+Here’s my ClassPass review – 12 classes in 30 days, and is ClassPass worth it?
+Read on…

 ClassPass is a fitness startup where paying for their membership ($99/mo – *updated now $79/mo*) gets you a pass that you can use at many different fitness studios across the city.
 In Portland, that’s 27 studios (now 36) across the metro area.
 Excluding Beaverton and Vancouver, there are 21 (*updated: now 38*).
 Including: Body Mechanics, a-wol Dance Collective, Brilliant Body PDX, CorePower Yoga SE & NW, CrossFit Portland, Firebrand Sports, Fulcrum Fitness, Hush Meditation, MOD Physique, Pil-oga-robic, Portland Pilates Collective, Pure Barre, Revocycle, Skogg, StudioNia, The Art of Movement, The Bar Method, The Bhaktishop Yoga Center, Torque Strength and Conditioning, and Yoga Pod.

 In 30 days, I completed 12 classes at seven studios.
 I tried out The Bar Method, Firebrand Sports, Fulcrum Fitness, Pure Barre, Yoga Pod, The Art of Movement, and Bhaktishop.
 It’s been really fun to try out different studios.
-Especially because after my last half marathon in August, I’ve taken a break from mostly running to focus on overall fitness – strength, yoga, cardio etc. I had been exercising about 30 minutes a day 5-6 days a week.
+After my last half marathon in August, I’ve taken a break from mostly running to focus on overall fitness.
+I’m working on strength, yoga, cardio etc. I had been exercising about 30 minutes a day 5-6 days a week.

 Here’s what you’ll love about ClassPass: